 A New Normal Offers New Ways To Quit.

 Much of 2020 has been spent working from home, practicing social distancing and wearing masks in public.
 When COVID-19 first hit, these adjustments had to be made almost overnight.
 In the time since, these new ways of life have become normal.
 This new normal, however, hasn’t been easy.
-For thousands of tobacco users in the middle of quitting, the stress of the pandemic may have steered them back.
+For thousands of tobacco users in the middle of quitting, the stress of a new normal offers new ways to quit tobacco.

 For anybody thinking about quitting tobacco – or quitting again – it’s critical to understand how new routines can help achieve a healthier, tobacco-free life.
 Let’s look at a few ways this new normal could be the perfect springboard to quitting tobacco.